Kitware/ParaView/.gitlab/issue_templates/new-release.md

   - Examples load and match thumbnails in dialog
   - Python.
 Open the Python shell and run
   - Plugins are present and load properly
-  - OSPRay raycasting and pathtracing runs
+  - OSPRay raycasting and pathtracing runs ("Enable Ray Tracing" property in View panel)
-  - OptiX pathtracing runs
+  - OptiX pathtracing runs (not macOS)
-  - IndeX runs
+  - IndeX runs (load pvNVIDIAIndeX plugin, add a Wavelet dataset, change representaiton to NVIDIA IndeX)

 Binary checklist
   - [ ] macOS arm64